 Be curious about the world around you, ask questions and investigate.

 Care and respect yourself, other people, our school and the wider world.

 Persevere and be resilient - be the best you can.

 Stay safe, make sensible choices and do things that make you happy.

 At Burradon Community Primary School we believe that our Computing curriculum prepares pupils to participate in a rapidly changing world in which they work and other activities are increasingly transformed by access to varied and developing technology.
 Pupils use ICT to find, explore, analyse, exchange and present information responsibly, creatively and with consideration for others.
-ICT promotes initiative and independent learning, with pupils being able to make informed judgements about when and where to use ICT to its best effect.
+ICT promotes initiative, independent and resilient learning, with pupils being able to make informed judgements about when and where to use Computing to its best effect.

 Our Computing teaching aims are to:

 Provide a broad, balanced, challenging and enjoyable curriculum for all pupils.

 Develop pupil’s computational thinking skills that will benefit them throughout their lives.

 Meet the requirements of the new EYFS curriculum.